-Welcome to Grade 3/4 with Todd, Peter, Jordy, Emily & Joseph!
+Grade 3/4 with Todd, Peter, Jordy, Emily & Joseph!

-As a part of our ICT agreement, students will be involved in a variety of activities to promote cyber safety.
+We will continue to reinforce our ICT agreement, students will be involved in a variety of activities to promote cyber safety.

-Homework choice boards will begin in Week 3.
+Homework choice boards will continue in Week 2.
 Students should choose one task to complete each week; the tasks are short and fun activities linked to the topics we are covering in class.
 Students will have access to Mathletics and Spellodrome as additional homework tasks.
 Basic Facts will be regularly tested and sent home too.
 We recommend a combination of all the above activities, and home reading, between 10-15 mins per night.

 Read Around the World